 What are your tips on how to choose hiking boots?
 Comment below!

-For more ideas on travel shoes, please read:
+For more travel shoes, please read:

 - 10 Steps to Packing the Best Travel Shoes for Any Trip

 - Best Waterproof Sneakers